xunker/multi_zip/README.md

 instead.

 Rubies supported (see [CI status](https://travis-ci.org/xunker/multi_zip) for more detail):
-  * MRI 2.x.x, 1.9.3.
-    - with rubyzip, zipruby and archive-zip.
-  * 1.8.7 and REE.
+  * MRI 2.x.x, 1.9.3, 1.8.7 and REE.
-    - with zipruby and archive-zip.
-    - rubyzip does not support 1.8.7.
   * Jruby
-    - with archive-zip.
-    - zipruby and rubyzip do not support Jruby.
   * Rubinius 2

-    - with archive-zip.
-    - zipruby and rubyzip do not support Rubinius.
+For information about which backend gems work in which ruby, see [Supported Backend Gems](#supported-backend-gems).

 This work was inspired by [multi_json](https://github.com/intridea/multi_json) and [multi_xml](https://github.com/sferik/multi_xml).
 The first version was